DevExpress/devextreme-documentation/concepts/05 UI Components/DateRangeBox/00 Getting Started with DateRangeBox/25 Handle the Value Change Event.md

 ---

 You have now completed DateRangeBox basic configuration.
-For additional information on this UI component, explore the following resources:
+For additional information on this UI component, see the following link:

 * [API Reference](/Documentation/ApiReference/UI_Components/dxDateRangeBox/)